simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 the generated balance assertions will depend on these flags.
 Likewise, if you run this command with --auto, the balance assertions will probably always require --auto.

-When account balances have cost information (transaction prices), the closing/opening transactions will preserve it, so that eg balance -B reports will not be affected.

 Examples: